davesnx/learn-ramda/README.md

 ![](./docs/demo.gif)

+## Why

+Ramda might be intimidating for newcomers, so I wanted to create a tool to help!

 ## Thanks

-- Kudos to @sdras for inspire https://sdras.github.io/array-explorer
+- Kudos to [Sarah Drasner](https://github.com/sdras) for inspire me with: https://sdras.github.io/array-explorer
-- Kudos to Jan Killian for all the docs https://github.com/ramda/ramda/wiki/What-Function-Should-I-Use
+- Kudos to [Stefano Vozza](https://github.com/svozza) for creating all the documentation! https://github.com/ramda/ramda/wiki/What-Function-Should-I-Use

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 You can learn more in their [documentation](https://facebook.github.io/create-react-app/docs/getting-started).